konavivekramakrishna/WD401/L1/test.md

 ## CI/CD Integration:

-> Using node packages like prettier, eslint, jest, husky to formate the code and these ensures the code quality standards.
+> Using node packages like prettier, eslint, jest, and husky to formate the code and these ensure the code quality standards.
-> These tests runs after commiting the changes to the files.
+> These tests run after committing the changes to the files.

 ### This is basic CI/CD integration with test suites: